kabirvats/cse15l-report-3/index.md

 # Option 1: -N

-This is a command use to display line numbers to the left of the displayed output of a text file.
+-N is a command used to display line numbers to the left of the displayed output of a text file.
 I found this command through an online manual on the less command
 , at https://www.man7.org/linux/man-pages/man1/less.1.htm.

 Here is an example of a command to use `less -N` to open the `HistoryItaly.txt` file: